 Last week the world freaked out when a Minnesota astronomer sent out a press release stating that the zodiac signs had shifted over time and, surprise, you’re not the sign you thought you were.
 Even more shocking, there was now a new zodiac sign — Ophiuchus.

 Thanks to the power of the internet, the press release went viral and people whom I never thought would care about astrology were suddenly losing their stuff.
 Mainstream American news like CNN and MSNBC even devoted prime time to this allegedly new revelation.
 Well known astrologers like Susan Miller breathlessly went on air to refute the ill conceived press release.
 I fielded emails from friends and colleagues who wanted to know if it was true.

 “So now I’m a Pisces?” an Aries sun sign incredulously asked.

 First of all, it’s not true.
 IT’S NOT TRUE!
 Your sun sign has not changed.
-Ophiuchus is a hoax.
 Astrologers have known about the precession of the equinoxes since the 2nd century AD.
 I could explain further in detail, especially how this myth pops up every few years, but frankly I spent all my energy last week calming the panicked masses.
 Instead I will defer to the following excellently written rebuttals: